AnaisAguiar1/Eutech/task_2/README.md

 **- HTTP PROTOCOL**

-To allow the HTTP protocol this time we used another option to enable the port 80 wich is the port that use the HTTP protol, to configurate the firewall using this option we have to configurate the docker file first using the next lines:
+To allow the HTTP protocol this time we used another option to enable the **port 80** wich is the port that use the **HTTP protol**, to configurate the firewall using this option we have to **configurate the docker file** first using the next lines:

 ```dockerfile
 FROM nginx